-The PhD Program
+The PhD Structure

-Students must attend PhD courses and participate in all PhD activities.
+The programme requires full time engagement: students must attend PhD courses and participate in all PhD activities.
 They must carry out their research at the University of Milan, at the University of Pavia or at a foreign institution during their period of study abroad.

 Meanwhile, they start working on a first research paper under the supervision of their thesis advisor.
 The paper, which must have the potential to satisfy the requirements of a thesis chapter, will be presented at the end of the year to the PhD Faculty and fellow students.
 Students also submit a short report on their research activity and results.
-After completing second-year courses, students can spend a period of study abroad at a foreign university or research institution.

 Admission to the third year is conditional on passing all second-year courses and on writing an original research paper that is positively evaluated by the PhD Faculty.
 The paper can be in the form of a preliminary draft but should clearly state the research objectives, include a literature review, and provide original results.

-During the third year, students have to complete their PhD thesis under the supervision of their advisor.
-Students are also encouraged to present their results at international conferences and workshops.
-The thesis is presented in an open seminar at the end of the year to the PhD Faculty and fellow students.
+At the end of the year, the thesis is presented in an open seminar to the PhD Faculty and fellow students.
 Then, it is sent to two external referees who provide a formal written assessment.
 After addressing the reviewers comments, students are admitted to the final discussion of their thesis.